ferdinandvanwyk/pyfilm/README.rst

 *pyfilm* will automatically check which of these is installed on your system and default to ``avconv`` if both are found.

-Refer to this_
-page to deal with Matplotlib backends in case plots don't display.
-TkAgg is a good backend for most machines.
+Refer to this_  page to deal with Matplotlib backends in case plots don't display.
+TkAgg is a good backend for Linux machines.
 Be sure to have the system packages installed before installing matplotlib.

 .. _libpng: http://www.libpng.org/pub/png/libpng.html
 .. _libav: https://libav.org/